holoviz/holoviews/doc/developer_guide/index.md

 ### Pixi

-Developing all aspects of HoloViews requires a wide range of packages in different environments.
+Developing all aspects of HoloViews requires a wide range of packages in different environments, but for new contributors the `default` environment will be more than enough.

 To make this more manageable, Pixi manages the developer experience.
 To install Pixi, follow [this guide](https://pixi.sh/latest/#installation).

 #### Glossary